pweingar/BASIC816/C256Mgr/Readme.txt

                         starting address for memory to fetch (in hex) -v LABEL, --variable=LABEL
+                        label to look up for the starting address -d LABEL, --reference=LABEL
-                        label to look up for the starting address -c COUNT, --count=COUNT
+                        label of a pointer to look up and dereference for the starting address -c COUNT, --count=COUNT
                         number of bytes to read (in hex) -l LABEL_FILE, --label-file=LABEL_FILE